jaizon2000/js-user-login/README.md

-# web-dev-user-login
+# js-user-login

+## JS Instructions
+Create a program to check for proper sign in credentials.

+If the username and password match a username and password of your choice, then report “Sign In Successful”, otherwise, report “Sign In Unsuccessful”.

+### Advanced
+If the Sign In is Unsuccessful, do something to indicate what was invalid: the username, password or both.

+---
 Design Resources for Web Dev User Login Assignment
 <h2>Screen Shot</h2>
 <img src="images/user-login-screenshot.png">